-Cox implied that if the Bishops had opted for continuing the 2nd and 3rd century charismatic emphasis on faith and not entangled the Christian movement with rebuilding Roman civilization, everything would have worked out better.
-It is more likely, I believe, that if the Bishops had rejected Constantine's opportunity for expanded safety, we European descendants might never have heard of Christianity or its witness that Final Reality is doing all things well.
+In his evaluation of the Middle Ages, Cox implies that life would have been better if the Bishops had opted for continuing the 2nd and 3rd century charismatic emphasis rather than entangling the Christian movement with rebuilding Roman civilization.
+I believe that it is more likely that if Christian Bishops had rejected Constantine's opportunity for expanded safety and support, we European descendants might never have heard of Christianity or its witness that Final Reality is doing all things well.
 Christianity might now be a minor sect in some out-of-the-way place, along with other first century religions we have never heard about.
-Also the Christians of Christendom passed on to us an important aspect of living the Christian faith: namely, assuming total responsibility for every aspect of human society-from economic and political responsibility to the culture's life style, education, and religious practices.
+Also the Christians of Christendom passed on to us an important aspect of living the Christian faith: namely, assuming total responsibility for every aspect of human society-from economic and political responsibility to the culture's life style, education, and yes its religious practices.
+Top down authority over religious practices turned out to be a tyranny in the late Middle Ages, but in the early Middle Ages the religious aspect of the cultural shift was clearly part of the overall social progress.

+III.
 Faith and Belief in Period Three